themadan/amitness.github.io/content/pages/about.md

 ### What I do

+Currently, I work as a Machine Learning Engineer at Fusemachines, where I help businesses impart intelligence into their products.

 I'm trained in data science and machine learning through fellowships from Microsoft and Fusemachines and a Micromasters from Columbia University.
 I've been applying the data skills to highlight evidence-based issues for a non-profit organization "Code For Nepal".

-As a software engineer at Insight Workshop, I engineer products for varying business domains all the way from the early prototypes to delivery to the user at scale.
-The full-stack culture at the company has provided me with excellent software engineering skills.
+Previously, I've worked as a software engineer to build products for varying business domains all the way from the early prototypes to delivery to the user at scale.

-I'm AWS certified with proficiency designing architectures in the cloud.
+Besides my core skills in data, I'm also AWS certified with proficiency architecting and developing solutions in the cloud.

 ### About this blog